AdavidGuevara/scrapy-scroll/README.md

-# Infinite Scroll with Scrapy-Playwright.
+# Example of infinite scroll with Scrapy-Playwright.

-- Se incluye el uso de items.
-- Se guarda la informacion en una base datos (MySQL).

-* Este programa fue desarrollado en Linux.

-#### Nota: Al momento de realizar el spider de distintas formas se nota que siempre hace falta un item.
+- The use of items is included.
+- The information is stored in a database (MySQL).

+#### Note: When making the spider in different ways, it is noticeable that an item is always needed.